If you’re looking for the best healthy cookbook to provide you with a bit of culinary inspiration, then read on!

 An amazing cookbook for big salads to feed lots of people

-4. Nourishing traditions cookbook
+4. Nourishing Traditions Cookbook

 A basic, real food focus for optimal nutrition

-The art of food preparation has been somewhat lost in modern society and this book shares many methods on how to properly prepare foods such as grains and legumes to ensure they are nourishing and well digested.
 It also shares fermented food recipes, which are fantastic as a central focus for gut health.
-Secondly, this book is full of wonderful food facts and education so you can learn all about what you’re eating before you cook it!
+Secondly, this book is full of fantastic food facts and education, so you can learn all about what you’re eating before you cook it!

 So there are my top five faves for the best healthy cookbook.
 What do you think are the best healthy cookbooks?
-I’d love to know so please leave a comment below!
+I’d love to know, so please leave a comment below!

 Disclaimer: This article contains affiliate links.
 This means that if you make a purchase after clicking on one of these recommended service provider links, like an insurance broker, or a travel agent, I may earn a commission – at no extra cost to you.
 [For my full disclosure, please see my DISCLAIMER page].